chives-network/AoConnect/README.md

 ## Introduction
 AOConnect is an application based on the AO Open Network, aiming to become a graphical operating system on the AO network, providing developers with the ability to build and iterate AO applications quickly.
 The design goal of AOConnect is to reduce the development complexity of AO network applications and provide some classic application scenarios for developers to learn and reference.

+Currently in the development stage, the main focus is on visualizing and instantiating AO's official API calls, showcasing the API calls through a graphical interface.
+Additionally, a more powerful chat room and TOKEN functionality have been added, along with corresponding graphical interfaces.
+These features aim to provide developers with an intuitive learning experience, improve learning efficiency, reduce learning curves, and expand the audience of the AO community.

-Currently in the development phase, the final stage will consider developing a decentralized instant messaging tool based on the AO network, supporting encrypted messages, groups, TOKEN distribution, exchange, staking, rewards, and more.
+The final stage will consider developing a decentralized instant messaging tool based on the AO network, supporting encrypted messages, groups, TOKEN distribution, exchange, staking, rewards, and more.
 The reference target will be DISCORD, while incorporating some features of the AO network to create an instant encrypted communication tool based on the AO and AR networks.

+The final development plan is not yet set in stone.
+If anyone has better ideas, we can all discuss and collaborate together.

 ## Requirements
 - [NodeJS](https://nodejs.org) version 18.17 +